What are SKUs?

 The Importance of SKUs in eCommerce

 For e-Commerce businesses, SKUs are essential for many reasons.
 First, SKUs can play a huge role in helping keep track of your inventory, as we have already seen from the introduction.
 You can quickly and easily see how much of each item you have in stock by assigning a unique SKU to each product.
-This is especially important for businesses that sell products that come in different sizes or colors, as it helps them to avoid selling out of certain items.
+This is especially important for businesses that sell products in different sizes or colors, as it helps them avoid selling out of certain items.

 SKUs can also help track sales data.
 Analyzing the sales data associated with each SKU can help you identify which products are selling well and which ones need to be improved.
 Finally, SKUs can help you optimize the shipping and fulfillment processes by using shipping software that integrates with SKU data.
 This ensures that your products are always shipped to the correct customer.
 In short, SKUs are an essential part of any e-Commerce business.
 Without them, it would be difficult for businesses to keep track of inventory, sales data, shipping, and fulfillment processes.